quantum-brackets/45group/BLUEPRINT.md

   - For any booking, admins/staff can add additional charges (bills) or record payments made by the guest.
   - A billing summary shows the total bill, total payments, and the outstanding balance.
 - **Review Moderation**: Admins can approve or delete pending user reviews directly from the listing detail page.

+### 6. Email Notifications
+- **Transactional Emails**: The application sends emails for key events using the Resend API.
+- **Welcome Email**: Sent to new users upon successful signup.
+- **Password Reset**: Sent when a user requests to reset their password.
+- **Booking Request**: Sent to a user when they submit a new booking request.
+- **Booking Confirmation**: Sent to a user when an admin confirms their booking.

 ## Style Guidelines: